fluent/fluent-plugin-s3/README.md

 Create S3 bucket if it does not exists.
 Default is true.

+**check_bukcet**

+Check mentioned bucket if it exists in AWS or not.
+Default is true.

+When it is false,
+	fluentd will not check aws s3 for the existence of the mentioned bucket.
+This is the case where bucket will be pre-created before running fluentd.

+**check_object**

+Check object before creation if it exists or not.
+Default is true.

+When it is false,
+	s3_object_key_format will be %{path}%{date_slice}_%{time_slice}.%{file_extension}
+	where, time_slice will be in hhmmss format, so that each object will be unique.
+	Example object name, assuming it is created on 2016/16/11 3:30:54 PM 20161611_153054.txt (extension can be anything as per user's choice)

+**Example when check_bukcet=false and check_object=false**

+When the mentioned configuration will be made, fluentd will work with the minimum IAM poilcy, like:
+				"Statement": [{
+					"Effect": "Allow",
+					"Action": "s3:PutObject",
+					"Resource": ["*"]
+				}]

 **check_apikey_on_start**

 Check AWS key on start.
 Default is true.